 So, the status quo isn't the best it can be.
 So people want government to step in.
 What?
 Aren't you really, seriously insane for proposing that?
 You don't like what government is doing in Iraq, you know public housing sucks...

 The IRS is not your friend.
 Why would you even begin to think a Federal medical authority would be?

 The Affordable Health Care Act has criminal penalties in store for you if you get care other than by Federally approved means.
+Your health care plan cannot be better than Federal authorities decree.
 Yes, you're sick; sorry, fill out the form and wait.
 Wait some more.
 You've been promised that no one will be denied care.
 "Sorry, madam, you'll have to wait.
 You're not being denied care, it just isn't available right now."
 Oh, you want to go somewhere else, because some bureaucrat has not got it through their thick head that disease does not wait?
 How about jail?

 Jail, for being sick and seeking a cure.
 Oh, joy.
 Did you vote for this?
 It's what you're looking at.
 There's a good chance it'll happen, as the ignorant clamor for government to give them something for "free".